Inca jay: Distribution and habitat

 The range extends southwards in the Andes from the Colombia and Venezuela through Ecuador, Peru, and Bolivia.

-Behaviour and ecology
+Behavior and ecology

 Breeding

-Inca jays usually build a nest in a tree or in a thorny bush or thicket, and the female lays three to five eggs.
+Inca jays usually build a nest in a tree or a thorny bush or thicket, and the female lays three to five eggs.
 Only the female incubates, but both parents take care of the young.
-In Colombia, Inca jays are recorded as retaining offspring for several years, and those young help the parents raise more chicks.
 In Venezuela, they have been observed being victims of nest parasitism by giant cowbirds.

 Feeding

 Their basic diet consists of arthropods, vertebrates, seeds, and fruit.